ProgrammerInc/programmer-sh/src/components/ui/toast/toast.examples.md

           toast({
             variant: 'destructive',
             title: 'Error',
-            description: 'There was a problem with your request', });
+            description: 'There was a problem with your request' });
         }}
       >